-During fiscal 2023, the Board met 10 times and each director attended at least 75% of meetings of the Board and the committees on which he or she served, held during the portion of the fiscal year for which he or she was a director or committee member.
+During fiscal 2024, the Board met six times and each director attended at least 75% of meetings of the Board and the committees on which they served, held during the portion of the fiscal year for which they were a director or committee member.

 We do not have a policy regarding director attendance at our annual meetings of stockholders, but we encourage directors to attend.
-We held our fiscal 2022 annual meeting of stockholders on December 15, 2022 and five of our directors attended.
+We held our fiscal 2023 annual meeting of stockholders on December 14, 2023 and six of our directors attended.